xfwang/SCNV/README.md

 ```
 samtools view cell.final.bam | awk '{print $3,$4}' > cell.rc
 ```
-2) Define boundaries based on mappable positions.
+2) Define boundaries based on mappable positions and calculate the GC content in each bin.
 This step can be done using the script ``hg19.bin.bondaries.50k.py`` ( Baslan Nat.
 Protoc.
 2012).

 3) Count the number of reads in each defined bin: **read_count.R**